Super Mario World: Reception

-Critics commended the game's replay value and unique gameplay in comparison to older Super Mario games.
-Four reviewers in Electronic Gaming Monthly praised the game's number of secrets and diversity among its levels, expressing appreciation that Nintendo did not recycle assets from Super Mario Bros.
-3. Swan and Glancey enjoyed the addictive gameplay and the vast number of levels, while Dan Whitehead of Eurogamer lauded the game's divergence from linear platforming and asserted that Super Mario World was an evolutionary leap for gaming in general.
-Likewise, Goyon appreciated the option of being able to finish the game by using alternative routes.
-Bianco opined that the game was "one of the smoothest platformers in existence" while Thomas thought its "masterful" and innovative level design enhanced the overall experience.
-Navarro similarly felt the game featured some of the best and most challenging levels the series has offered thus far, saying "nothing about the game feels out of place or superfluous".
-Miller considered the game's overall length to be its strongest aspect, while Oxford thought Super Mario Worlds gameplay could be both straightforward and complex, owing to the myriad of secrets the game contained.
-In retrospect, Sleeper believed the game's biggest achievement was its level design, calling it an "unrivalled master class" with a constant sense of momentum.
+Critics commended the replay value and unique gameplay in comparison to older Super Mario games.
+Four reviewers in Electronic Gaming Monthly praised the number of secrets and diversity among its levels, expressing appreciation that Nintendo did not recycle assets from Super Mario Bros.
+3. Swan and Glancey enjoyed the addictive gameplay and the vast number of levels, while Dan Whitehead of Eurogamer lauded the divergence from linear platforming and asserted that Super Mario World was an evolutionary leap for gaming in general.
+Likewise, Goyon appreciated the option of being able to finish the game using alternative routes.
+Bianco wrote that it was "one of the smoothest platformers in existence" while Thomas thought its "masterful" and innovative level design enhanced the overall experience.
+Navarro felt Super Mario World featured some of the best and most challenging levels of the series, saying "nothing about the game feels out of place or superfluous".
+Miller considered the length its strongest aspect, while Oxford thought Super Mario Worlds gameplay could be both straightforward and complex, owing to the myriad of secrets.
+In retrospect, Sleeper believed the biggest achievement was the level design, calling it an "unrivalled master class" with a constant sense of momentum.
+A reviewer in the Japanese magazine The Super Famicom said it would likeley become the new standard for action games.

-The game's audio was also well received by critics.
-Swan believed the game utilised the SNES' PCM chip to its fullest potential, and both he and Glancey agreed that the game's sound effects were "mindblowing".
+The audio was also well received by critics.
+Swan said it used the SNES' PCM chip to its fullest potential, and both he and Glancey agreed that the sound effects were "mindblowing".
 Thomas labelled the soundtrack "another one of Koji Kondo's classics," but in hindsight remarked that it was not as memorable as his earlier work.
-Goyon praised the originality of the game's soundtrack, and thought the technical contribution of the SNES allowed players to enjoy a "globally magnificent" composition.
-Both Goyon and Jason Schreier of Kotaku felt its rhythmic sound effects were important and helped to reinforce the game's atmosphere.
-Miller liked Super Mario Worlds upbeat music, and particularly enjoyed the echoing sound effects heard when Mario was underground – a sentiment shared by other reviewers.
-Both Sleeper and Navarro wrote that the game featured the best music in the entire Super Mario series, with Sleeper praising Kondo's "timeless" soundtrack and memorable melodies.
+Goyon praised the originality of the soundtrack, and thought the technical contribution of the SNES allowed players to enjoy a "globally magnificent" composition.
+Both Goyon and Jason Schreier of Kotaku felt its rhythmic sound effects were important and helped to reinforce the atmosphere.
+Miller liked the upbeat music, and particularly enjoyed the echoing sound effects heard when Mario was underground – a sentiment shared by other reviewers.
+Both Sleeper and Navarro wrote that Super Mario World featured the best music in the Super Mario series, with Sleeper praising Kondo's "timeless" soundtrack and memorable melodies.